Committed To Sustainability

 How do I take part?

 You can take part in the programme by completing the online Committed to Sustainability checklist.
 Once you successfully complete the checklist, you'll be given your sustainability score, and you'll be awarded the DPP Committed to Sustainability mark.
-You can get started below, or contact our Programme Delivery Manager to find out more before you begin.
+You can get started below, or contact our Business Development Manager to find out more before you begin.

 The DPP Committed to Sustainability programme is supported by: